Security Headers Baseline

 Description

-What this parameter measures
+What does this parameter check?

 - Serve every page over HTTPS and redirect HTTP to HTTPS so the final resolved URL is secure.